 The île de Nantes is also well known for the new Law Court (Palais de Justice) building facing the northern part of the city, the Loire River as well as the Memorial to the abolition of slavery, recently opened.
-This official building was designed by the famous architect Jean Nouvel.
+The building was designed by the famous architect Jean Nouvel.
 Finished in 2000, the new Law Court is different from other traditional Law courts in the main cities which are often roman style buildings.
 Jean Nouvel kept to the tradition and idea of pillars but added a modern touch, creating a beautiful building, well integrated into the natural environment of the island.

 The Island is linked to the city by ten bridges: six on the north side and four on the south.
 Pedestrians can reach the île de la Cité from the Old Town via Victor Schoelcher footbridge.

 Le Jardin des plantes (Botanical garden)